 The community is unlike any other.
 It offers group coaching, monthly goal-setting meetups, and accountability check-ins, even at the free membership level.
 Spots are booking quickly at the free level so be sure to reserve your spot today.

 Working with a coach or therapist who specializes in shadow work is another great option for individual attention.
-No matter which option is best for you, learning to hear, understand, and honor your inner child is the best investment you can make in your happiness.
+No matter which option is best for you, learning to heal your inner child is the best investment you can make in your happiness.

 Have you noticed parts of your younger self reaching out for your attention?

-To join the Ambitious Women Rize main off social media community click here.
+To join the Ambitious Women Rize the off social media community click here.